Particl-Community/academy/guides/guide_mp_general_market_management.rst

 Vote to Keep a Market
 ---------------------

 Sometimes, other users may flag user markets that you believe should remain on Particl.
 In those cases, you need to make your voice hear.
-To learn more about the Particl Marketplace moderation mechanism, read the :doc:`Market Moderation guide <../in-depth/indepth_mp_moderation>`.
+To learn more about the :term:`Particl Marketplace` moderation mechanism, read the :doc:`Market Moderation guide <../in-depth/indepth_mp_moderation>`.

 .. rst-class:: bignums